neutrons/multiphonon/README.md

 * The full I(Q,E) dynamic range measured is utilized

 ## Installation
+SNS users can skip this step and [use this software package directly at SNS analysis cluster](https://github.com/sns-chops/multiphonon/wiki#getdos-at-sns-analysis-cluster-using-jupyter).

 ### Use conda

       $ conda config --add channels conda-forge